isabella232/customer-one.en/help/home.md

 ### Option 2: Prior to May 11th

 Prior to May 11th you may still use the legacy [Campaign Extranet](https://support.neolane.net/webApp/extranetLogin) or [Experience Manager Daycare](https://daycare.day.com/home.html) case management systems.
-After May 11th you will be redirected to the [Admin Console](https://adminconsole.adobe.com/) as these systems will be decommissioned at that time.
+After May 11th you will be redirected to the [Admin Console](https://adminconsole.adobe.com/) as these systems will not be accepting new cases.

 For questions regarding this email, please contact us by logging a ticket from [Experience League](https://experienceleague.adobe.com/?support-solution=General#support).